 Really you don't need to chop all the bits to the same size but it is a good idea to add the softer herbs near the end of the process.
 If making larger quantities consider using a pressure-cooker.

 What is a lignan is a subject that every woman should be up on; these phytonutrients halve the chance of getting a malignant breast tumour.
-To get them you have to use the pulp too.
+To get them you have to use the pulp of vegetables too.

-It's interesting that there is twice as much nitrate in the stalks of vegetables such as spinach and kale; they used to get tossed.
-It's the compound that helps our blood vessels to relax and lower blood pressure.
-Now they go into making vegetable stalks from scraps.
+It's interesting that there is twice as much organic nitrate in the stalks of spinach and kale; they used to get tossed.
+Along with potassium salts it is the compound that helps the great vessels to relax and lower blood pressure.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: